Petrov-connect/Java-Fundamentals/README.md

-# My homework,exersise and exams from fundamentals coure in SoftUni
+# My homework,exercise and exams from fundamentals coure in SoftUni